NotMyMajor/NotMyMajor/README.md

 * AI

 ## Looking For
-A graduate program!
-Currently looking at and applying to masters and PhD programs in neuroscience with an interest in neuroengineering and neuroprosthetics.
+PhD programs in neuroscience with an interest in neuroengineering, neuroprosthetics, or neurorehabilitation.

 ## Contact Info
 rhys.switzer@alumni.ou.edu